 Taxes — You know it!
 A large portion of the budget and thus funding goal goes to taxes.
 The series Producer will try for municipal partnerships to ease the amount, but of course it has to be listed into the cost.

-The truth is, the budget and plan for Bound has been in mind for years.
-The first, real attempt at it was in 2020 as soon as COVID hit.
-Looking back, I can see that if something were made way back then, it would have been much lesser.
-After years of more life lessons and industry digestion, the series is now more built to last.
+The budget and plan for Bound has really been in mind for years.
+In fact, the first, real attempt at it was back in 2020 as soon as COVID hit.
+Looking back, I can see that if something were made way back then, it would have been much lesser, and after years of more life and industry lessons, the series is now more built to last.